Discover untapped potential to boost student success and close equity gaps

 About Seattle Jobs Initiative (SJI)

-SJI is a non-profit organization dedicated to supporting low-income individuals on a pathway to a living-wage career.
-We offer education and training opportunities for low-income individuals, and also provide research, evaluation, and technical assistance to government, funders, community colleges, and community-based organizations.
-For over 20 years, we have been a workforce intermediary committed to improving systems to benefit low-income job seekers both regionally and nationally.
+SJI is a non-profit organization dedicated to supporting individuals from underinvested communities in building sustainable careers.
+We offer education and training opportunities, and also provide research, evaluation, and technical assistance to government agencies, higher education institutions, and community-based organizations.
+For over 25 years, we have been committed to improving systems and practices both regionally and nationally.